39th Canadian Parliament: Five priorities

-Major bills and motions
+Legislation and motions

 Important business of the 39th Parliament includes the following bills and motions.
 Note that not all of these bills become law.
 Motions (excepting those which pass bills) have no effect in law.
 A complete list of bills of the 39th Parliament is on the Parliament's website, divided into bills from the 1st and 2nd sessions.
 On the site, the bills are divided into government bills, private member's bills, and private bills for both the House and the Senate.